Hugh Boyd Secondary School: Learning Centre and Resource

 "Boyd also hosts an all-encompassing Learning Centre and Resource Program, with a substantive team of resource teachers and EAs who support students with diverse abilities."

 Performing Arts

 "Boyd’s Performing Arts Program offers a wide range of courses in theatre and music including Theatre, Drumming, Jazz and Concert Band, and continues to win competitions and produce professional quality Theatre productions.
 These programs are complemented by a Visual Arts Program offering courses in Photography, Drawing and Painting, Ceramics and Sculpture and Advanced Placement Studio Arts."

 IB Middle Years Programme (MYP)

+Previously, Hugh Boyd Secondary School offered the International Baccalaureate Middle Years Program, before it was discontinued on June 30, 2025, with the 2024/2025 school year being the last year of the program.
+The quote below is an excerpt from the Hugh Boyd website prior to the program's end.

 "The Hugh Boyd Middle Years Program, is an International Baccalaureate program that all of our Grade 8–10 students are enrolled in.
 Students are all educated using the IB Learner Profile tenets which has been “designed to develop internationally-minded people who, recognizing their common humanity and shared guardianship of the planet, help to create a better and more peaceful world".
 Learners in this program strive to be: Inquirers, Knowledgeable, Thinkers, Communicators, Principled, Open-Minded, Caring, Risk-Takers, Balanced and Reflective."

+In a memo from April 25, 2025, Superintendent Christopher Usih of SD38 cited increasing similarities of teaching and learning approaches between the MYP program and the standard BC Curriculum.
+Usih also stated that many of the core MYP elements are now a part of the BC Curriculum.
+After reviewing the program and collecting input from various members of the school community from January 2024 to January 2025, the district made a decision not to continue with the MYP program.